 Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party B is not a Defaulting Party.
+(1) Party B is not a Defaulting Party and an Additional Termination Event has not occurred.

 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.